The Ocean

 What is the Ocean?

-The Ocean serves as the bedrock of the Shell Protocol.
+The Ocean serves as the bedrock of Shell Protocol.
 Often referred to as the accounting layer, it functions as a unified accounting system.

-Designed with adaptability in mind, Ocean can integrate any kind of primitive, be it AMMs, lending pools, algorithmic stablecoins, NFT markets, or even innovative primitives yet to be invented.
+Designed with adaptability in mind, Ocean can integrate any kind of primitive, be it AMMs, lending pools, algorithmic stablecoins, NFT markets, or innovative primitives yet to be invented.
 These primitives are called Ocean Primitives.

 Creating Ocean Primitives